 Keeping journals of your daily problems and ensuring that your medical providers adequately document your problems can help tremendously in your quest for disability benefits.

-South Louisiana disability claimants have a number of great options for treatment in care.
-In Metairie and the New Orleans area, East Jefferson General Hospital is affiliated with the MD Anderson cancer network and offers a Cancer Navigator program.
+South Louisiana disability claimants have several great options for treatment in care.
+In Metairie and the New Orleans area, East Jefferson General Hospital is affiliated with the MD Anderson Cancer Network and offers a Cancer Navigator program.
 In the Thibodaux/Houma (bayou region), the Thibodaux Regional Cancer Center offers a full range of treatment and support.
 There are other options for care in Baton Rouge, New Orleans, Jefferson, Marrero, Gretna, and throughout all of south Louisiana.

 If you have been diagnosed with cancer, I am encouraged by the ACS’s recent annual report for you and wish you good luck in your battle.